 4. He was the youngest child of his parents.
 He had 2 brothers and 1 sister.

 5. Gandhi’s father was Hindu by religion and Modh Baniya by caste.

 7. Mohandas Karamchand Gandhi was assassinated in the garden of the former Birla House.

 8. Gandhi Ji and famous author Leo Tolstoy interacted with each other through letters.

 9. Gandhi Ji set up a small colony, Tolstoy Farm at an 1100 acre site, 21 miles from Johannesburg, South Africa for his colleagues in the Satyagraha struggle.

 10. In 1930, he led the Dandi Salt March, and in 1942, he launched the Quit India Movement during the freedom struggle.

-11. He not only fought for Independence but also demanded fair treatment for the untouchables, lower caste, and also done several fasts in support of them.
-He also called untouchables as Harijans meaning "children of God".
+11. He not only fought for Independence but also demanded fair treatment for the untouchables, lower caste, and also did several fasts in support of them.
+He also called untouchables Harijans meaning "children of God".

 12. Gandhi in 1982 is an epic historical drama film based on Mohandas Karamchand Gandhi won the Academic Award for the best motion picture.